-This attractive, spreading shrub is a native of northern New South Wales.
-The common name is Tingha Golden Wattle.
+The Tingha Golden Wattle is found on the North West Slopes and Northern Tablelands of NSW – in an area generally bounded by Yetman-Warialda, Guyra and Barraba.
 Tingha is a village near Inverell on the Northern Tablelands of NSW.
 One of the strongholds, of Acacia leptoclada, is the Goonoowigall State Conservation Area.
 This large, bushland area protects a range of interesting native plants including A. leptoclada and is situated near Inverell.

 Although our specimen blooms profusely no pods are produced after flowering.
 Because cuttings produce roots readily we have been able to produce more plants of this attractive and unusual wattle and spread them throughout the garden.